Skip to content

 Find the right CTO.
 Hire them well.

-We map the role, source candidates, run technical interviews, and help onboard them.
-The handover is built into the engagement from day one.
+We define the role, find candidates, run the technical interviews, and help you bring them on board.
+The handover is part of the plan from day one.

 2-3 months · until hired